 Furthermore, the content of the PHM Core Competencies reflect the fact that children are a vulnerable population.
 Their care requires attention to many elements which distinguishes it from that given to the majority of the adult population: dependency, differences in developmental physiology and behavior, occurrence of congenital genetic disorders and age-based clinical conditions, impact of chronic disease states on whole child development, and weightbased medication dosing often with limited guidance from pediatric studies, to name a few.
-Awareness of these needs must be heightened when a child enters the hospital where diagnoses, procedures, and require coordination of care across multiple providers.
+Awareness of these needs must be heightened when a child enters the hospital where diagnoses, procedures, and treatments often include use of high-risk modalities and require coordination of care across multiple providers.